 - 1/2 stick of butter

 - 1 medium onion diced

-- 1 tablespoon Oil I used bacon grease but you can use what you like
+- 1 tablespoon Oil, I used bacon grease but you can use what you like

 - salt and pepper to taste

-- Place lid back on and bring to a boil.
+- Step 12: Add in the remaining ingredients to the pot.
+Place lid back on and bring to a boil.

 Once the rice is done and you have the desired wetness to the rice, it is ready to eat.
 We prefer ours on the sticky side with not much broth remaining.
 Some prefer more broth in theirs so you can use the leftover broth to adjust this at the end.